dweorh/quizzment/README.md

 ## The 'Example' folder

-Questions and related media were published by the Polish government and were up-to-date in May 2022.
+Questions and related media (due to its size not currently available) were published by the Polish government and were up-to-date in May 2022.

 Multimedia there were converted by me to make them web-browser friendly.